Housing Adaptation Grant for People with a Disability

 Send the completed form to your local authority along with any documents that are needed, such as:

-- Proof that the Local Property Tax (LPT) for the home is in order
+• Proof that the Local Property Tax (LPT) for the home is up-to-date

 The local authority can arrange for the OT assessment, or you can employ an OT yourself and get up to €250 of the cost from the local authority as part of the grant.
 You can search for an OT on the website of the Association of Occupational Therapists Ireland.

-The application form gives full details of the documents you will need as proof.
+The application form gives full details of the documents you will need.

 What happens after I send my application?